SusaiIgnesh/NLP_Tutorial-/README.md

-# NLP_Tutorial-This repo contain the Nlp tutorial
+# NLP_Tutorial-This repository has a tutorial and Roadmap the NLP.
-tur
+> Table content: